|Whatever interests, is interesting.|

 Since I switched to mathematical biology, I have not used set theory directly in my work.
 But my original training has shaped my habits of thinking about complex problems in ways that I find quite useful in my current research.

 I have also been experimenting with development of interactive tutorials that facilitate student engagement and give instantaneous feedback.
-You can find at this website a sample web-based tutorial and a set of MatLab-based calculus tutorials.
+You can find at this website a sample web-based tutorial.

 © 2006 Winfried Just